Ideas-Laboratory/vectorized_stress_majorization/README.md

 Note that the edges, distances matrix, circles, and communities are read from files.
 We do not provide the algorithms for calculating distances or finding communities and circles.
 The format of the data should be organized as the sample datasets we provided.

-Lastly, we modified viennaCL (http://viennacl.sourceforge.net/) to improve the performance for our need particularly.
+Lastly, we modified ViennaCL (http://viennacl.sourceforge.net/) to improve the performance for our need particularly.
 The modified viennaCL is provided in vectorized_stress_majorization/src/VectorizedStressMajorization/viennacl.

 ## Compilation
 We provided CMake lists for both *nix and Win32 environments and Microsoft Visual Studio projects for Windows.